elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 # Phoenix Tooling

 Now that we have some familiarity with Elixir, let's get back to our Phoenix application.
+In this chapter, we're going to be working with Phoenix tests, GitHub version control, Heroku deployments, and TravisCI for continous integration and delivery.

+If you're already familiar with these concepts and only want to work locally for this project, feel free to skim through the content.
+Even if you decide to skip the Heroku deployments, the concepts here are important.
+Keeping our tests passing and consistently checking in our code contributes to a sane development workflow.

 ## Running Phoenix Tests

 In the last chapter, we learned that we could use the `mix test` command to run the tests for our simple Elixir project.
-We can do the same thing for our Phoenix project, so let's go to our `platform` folder and run `mix test`:
+We can do the same thing for our Phoenix project, so let's go to our `platform` folder and run `mix test` (the results below have been cleaned up for readability):

 ```shell
 $ mix test